N. J. Burkett: Career

+Burkett previously worked at WFSB in Hartford, Connecticut (which also uses the Eyewitness News branding for their newscasts), where he had been a reporter since 1986.

+At WABC-TV, Burkett is best known for his coverage of the World Trade Center attacks of September 11, 2001.
+He was located across from the plaza about a block away and was reporting when his camera operator, Marty Glembotzky, recorded the first moments of the collapse of the South Tower.
+Upon realizing the building was collapsing, Burkett shouted to flee the scene and began running.
+Burkett and his camera operator recorded the aftermath of the collapse as dust and debris covered the area and documented as injured persons were treated by first responders.
+Burkett's camera operator also filmed the collapse of the North Tower 29 minutes later, after which they found shelter in an underground parking garage to avoid the toxic dust.

-Burkett is best known for his coverage of the World Trade Center attacks of September 11, 2001 (he was located across from the plaza and just survived the collapse of South Tower), for which he shared or was awarded outright many prestigious honors, including the George Foster Peabody Award, the Alfred I. duPont-Columbia University Award, the Edward R. Murrow Award, and the Emmy Award for Outstanding On-Camera Achievement from the New York Chapter of the National Academy of Television Arts and Sciences.
-He holds a BA in political science and a master's in international affairs, both from Columbia University.
+For this reportage on 9/11, Burkett shared or was awarded outright many prestigious honors, including the George Foster Peabody Award, the Alfred I. duPont-Columbia University Award, the Edward R. Murrow Award, and the Emmy Award for Outstanding On-Camera Achievement from the New York Chapter of the National Academy of Television Arts and Sciences.

 In June 2016, Burkett was elected First Vice Chairman of the National Academy of Television Arts and Sciences by the Academy's Board of Trustees, and served in that capacity until June 2018.
 He served on the Academy's Executive Committee from 2014 to 2018 and for two terms as President of the Academy's flagship chapter in New York from 2011 to 2015.

 In May 2019, he was elected New York Chapter President for a third time by the chapter's Board of Governors.

-In September 2019, Burkett was elected to the Board of Trustees of Newark Public Radio, the operator of WBGO-FM a not-for-profit jazz radio station in Newark, N.J.
+In September 2019, Burkett was elected to the Board of Trustees of Newark Public Radio, the operator of jazz-formatted WBGO in Newark, New Jersey.